vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-styles-builder.md

 ## Folder structure

-An app that uses the `styles` builder has a folder named `\styles` in its root directory.
+An app that uses the `styles` builder has a folder named `/styles` in its root directory.
 The directory structure may vary depending on the specific project settings.

 Below is the folder structure of this builder: